All the best Black Friday phone deals still available

 When the Samsung Galaxy Note 10 debuted in Sept.
 2019, CNET called it "the best Galaxy phone to buy right now" thanks to its compact body and great features.
 You can find one discounted to $532 at Amazon.
 Read our Galaxy Note 10 review.

-Discuss: Black Friday phone deals still available: iPhones, Samsung Galaxy Note 20, OnePlus 7T and more
+Discuss: Cyber Monday phone deals: iPhones, Samsung Galaxy Note 20, OnePlus 7T and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.